AdnanA2/Meditation-App/README.md

 A minimalist meditation timer built to help users focus, relax, and practice mindfulness through timed sessions and breathing exercises.

+---

 ## 📜 Project Background

-Originally built in 2021 as one of my first JavaScript projects.
-In 2024, I revisited the app to improve code structure, organization, and overall presentation as part of a personal portfolio refresh.
+Originally created in 2022 (**v1**) as one of my first JavaScript projects.
+In 2025, I revisited the codebase and released **v2**, improving:

+- Code structure and readability
+- UI polish and mobile responsiveness
+- Overall presentation and maintainability

-This project reflects my early learning journey — and my commitment to revisiting, refactoring, and continuously improving what I build.
+This project reflects both where I started — and how far I’ve come.
+It’s a living snapshot of my growth mindset and commitment to continuous improvement.

+---

 ## ✨ Features

+### v1 (2022)
-- Simple start/stop meditation timer
+- Basic start/stop meditation timer
+- Simple UI with minimal styling
+- Written in vanilla JS with inline CSS

+### v2 (2025 Refresh)
-- Clean, distraction-free UI
+- Clean, distraction-free responsive UI
+- Ambient visual breathing cues
+- Modular JS, improved file structure
-- Custom session duration (coming soon)
+- Planned: Custom session duration setting

-- Ambient visual feedback
-- Built for desktop and mobile browsers
+---

 ## 🛠 Tech Stack

 - HTML
 - CSS
 - JavaScript

+---

 ## 📦 Getting Started